graphhopper/graphhopper-ios/graphhopper-ios-sample/README.md

 You're done!
 Open *graphhopper-ios-sample/graphhopper-ios-sample.xcodeproj* in Xcode, build & run and experiment with GraphHopper on iOS and OS X. You can place start and end points on the map by holding down the tap.

+## Troubleshooting

+##### Error: JAVA_HOME is not defined correctly

+If you get errors when importing data with the above script, make sure you have Maven installed by running `mvn -version`.
+If not, you can install it with `brew install maven`.

+##### Command /usr/bin/make failed with exit code 2

+Most of the times this happens because of some incorrect paths to the SDK.
+Try cleaning the project in Xcode (Product - Clean) and build again.

 ## Requirements

 Everything that [graphhopper-ios](https://github.com/graphhopper/graphhopper-ios)